Research administrative systems

 eForms to apply for animal ethics and human research ethics are currently being developed.

-The information contained within the RPM system is used for ERA and to populate the online researcher profiles.
+The information contained within the Nexus is used for ERA and to populate the online researcher profiles.

 Researchers can also enter and update their own data.